-87. To lyve with hire and dye, and by hire stoned (MLT: 245).
+87).
+To lyve with hire and dye, and by hire stoned ("MLT":245).
 This is an example of broken order of verbs.

-88. Ful longe were his legges and ful lene (Gen Prol: 59).
-89. As hoot he was and lecherous as a sparwe (Gen Prol: 626).
-Examples (88+ 89) of broken adjectives functioning as subject complements.
-Moreover it is worth mentioning that when the subject is impersonal, there is S- Aux inversion, and when the subject is personal, the verb follows it in normal order.
+- 88). ful longe were his legges and ful lene ("Gen Prol":59). - 89).
+As hoot he was and lecherous as a sparwe ("Gen Prol" :626).
+Examples (88-89) of broken adjectives functioning as subject complements.
+Moreover, it is worth mentioning that when the subject is impersonal, there is S-Aux inversion, and when the subjects is personal, the verb follows it in normal order.
 The subject noun phrases in sentence (79) are separated by a verb phrase.
 In sentences (80) and (81) the verb phrases are separated by adjuncts.
 In sentences (82) and (83) the discontinuous modification is the separation of the relative clauses from their antecedent.
 This may be to reserve the final position for the more complex parts of a clause or sentence - the principle of end-weight.
-4.2 Pleonasm Eliot's poetry contains the following examples of pleonasm: 90.
-That corpse you planted last year in your garden Has it begun to sprout?
-(The Waste Land: 71:2) 91.
-OOOO that Shakepeherian Rag - It's so elegant (The Waste Land: 128-9) 92.
-Eyes I dare not meet in dreams In death's dreams kingdom These do not appear.
-(The Hollow Men: 20-2) In the above examples, pleonasm is embodied in the repetition of the subject by means of personal pronouns "it" in (90) and (91), whereas it is embodied in the repetition of an object by means of a demonstrative pronoun in (92).
+2.8 Pleonasm Eliot's poetry contains the following examples of pleonasm: 90).
+That corpse you planted last year in your garden Has it begun to sprout? ("The Waste Land" 71-2) 91).
+OOOO that Shakepeherian Rag - It's so elegant ("The Waste Land" 128-9) 92).
+Eyes I dare not meet in dreams In death's dreams kingdom These do not appear. ("The Hollow Men" 20-2) In the above examples, pleonasm is embodied in the repetition of the subject by means of personal pronouns it in (90) and (91), whereas it is embodied in the repetition of an object by means of a demonstrative pronoun in (92).
 Pleonasm in Eliot's poetry may be used to reinforce the structure of the sentence and to secure special effect such as emphasis.
-Moreover, there are three other examples, where the personal pronoun precedes the subject: 93.
-He the young man carbuncular arrives.
-(Waste Land: 231) 94.
-Up roos he Julius, the conqueror (MKT: 2673).
-95. His officers with swifte feet they renne (KnT: 2868) 96.
+Moreover, there are three other examples, where the personal pronoun precedes the subject: - 93).
+He the young man carbuncular arrives. ("The Waste Land" 231) - 94).
+Up roos he Julius, the conqueror ("MKT": 2673). - 95).
+His officers with swifte feet they renne ("KnT": 2868). - 96).
 Had they deceived us.